akriese/sys-audio-filter/README.md

 [Virtual Audio Cable](https://vb-audio.com/Cable/).
 After installing such a device, you need to set the standard audio output of Windows to that device, so that the sys-audio-filter can modify it.

+After starting the program, you are first queried to enter the index (provided by a list) of an input device and an output device.
+Afterwards, the audio will be forwarded from input to output, changed by the filter.

 ## Dependencies